 The pantry moth, commonly called the Indian meal moth, is a food-infesting insect often found in homes and grocery stores.
 The pests tend to gain entry into homes from packaged foods like wheat flours and cereal grains.
-The most widely distributed of all moths, the Indian meal month has a global presence and remains a common pest of New England homes.
+The most widely distributed of all moths, the Indian meal month has a global presence and remains a common pest of homes.
 The pantry moth can contaminate food as well as cause distrust in the quality of a food supplier.

 Appearance & Identification